 Additions to the above integrations are almost always provided -- the above set is simply considered to be a minimal, shared baseline onto which other integrations are added as per the requirements of a given organization.

-Building on these integrations, the reference implementation automates an extensive list of business processes, including:
+Building on these integrations, Hitachi ID Identity Express automates an extensive list of business processes, including:

 - Onboarding new users:

 - Based on their appearance in the system of record (HR driven for employees).